IAmSuyogJadhav/MitoGraph/README.md

 sudo apt-get install libvtk7-dev
 ```

-2. Now, you can either download one of the already built binaries from the releases tab OR
+2. Now, you can either download the already built binaries from the [releases](https://github.com/IAmSuyogJadhav/MitoGraph/releases) tab OR

 build it yourself: